DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforesheetclear_event.md

 ### Description

-@short: fires before a sheet of the spreadsheet is cleared
+@short: Fires before a sheet of the spreadsheet is cleared

 ### Usage